kevydotvinu/disconnectedOCPonKVM/setup.md

 ### Why
 → Useful for reproducing support case scenario
-→ In some cases Quicklab cluster + RHEV will not be enough → We can accomadate disconnected + more cluster scenario → Useful for Hackathon
+→ In some cases Quicklab cluster and RHEV infra will not be enough for complex scenario replication → We can accomadate disconnected + more cluster scenario like proxy, pxe, etc → Useful for Hackathon
-→ It is bash and tweaks can be done
+→ It is simple bash so tweaks can be done
-→ RHCOS serial console access
+→ RHCOS serial console access + BIOS in terminal

 #### Architecture
 ┌───────────────────────────────────────────────────────────────────────────────────┐